 When you file to convert from Chapter 13 to Chapter 7 you will have to complete a new Means Test to confirm you qualify.
 The court will not approve the change if you’re not eligible for the form of bankruptcy you’re seeking to switch over to.

 Remember, your income alone is not the sole determinant of whether you will pass the means test.
 The courts also look at how that income is spent.
 If they determine you have too much disposable income you might not be eligible for a Chapter 7 bankruptcy.
 Looking up the median income for the state of Pennsylvania is only a start.

-Will I lose my house or car if I switch to Chapter 7?
+Will you lose your house or car if you switch to Chapter 7?

 A converted Chapter 7 bankruptcy will work exactly the same way as a case which was put forth as a Chapter 7 case from the start.
 Your assets will be sold and the proceeds will be given to your creditors.
 However, bankruptcy exemptions may still make it possible to keep your home or car.
 Much depends on your personal situation.

 Hopefully if you are taking this route you used your Chapter 13 time to find a new place to live and address transportation issues.
 Otherwise it might be a good idea to remain on the Chapter 13 plan if you can.